jdmillard/mean-shift/README.md

 ### Run

-A .mp4 file named sample.mp4 is required to be in the videos folder
+A .mp4 file named sample.mp4 is required to be in the videos folder.
+The starting object rectangle is currently hard-coded.

 ```bash
 # cmake will echo helpful information about which libraries are being used